johnsiilver/boutique/docs/README.md

 }
 ```

-SendMessage takes in the ID of a message, the user sending it, and the text
+SendMessage takes in the user sending the message, and the text
 message itself.
 It validates the text message is the right size, or returns
 an error (we could have done this validation via Middleware as well).
 It then
-creates a boutique.Action setting the type to ActSendMessage and the Update
+creates a boutique.Action setting the Type to ActSendMessage and the Update
 to the Message type, which we will use to update our store.

 Now, we have Actions that describe the changes we want to do, but how do we